Skip to main content

 Sharpening Your Edge: An Intro to Advanced Sports Betting Analytics

 The most foundational concept in quantitative sports betting is positive expected value (+EV).
-In simplest terms, a +EV bet is one where the probability of winning multiplied by the amount you stand to win is greater than the probability of losing multiplied by the amount you stand to lose.
+A +EV bet is one where the probability of winning multiplied by what you'd win is greater than the probability of losing multiplied by what you'd lose.

-At its core, successful betting is about consistently making +EV decisions.
-A bettor who only places +EV bets, sized appropriately for their edge and bankroll, is virtually guaranteed to profit in the long run, even if many of those bets lose.
-Analytically-minded bettors strive to build models that accurately estimate true event probabilities, then compare those probabilities to available betting odds to identify +EV opportunities.
+Successful betting comes down to consistently making +EV decisions.
+A bettor who only places +EV bets, sized right for their edge and bankroll, will profit over time — even if plenty of individual bets lose.
+The work is in building models that estimate true probabilities, then comparing those to the odds books are offering.
+Our daily picks page grades bets by expected value to help you find these spots.

-Traditionally, sports bettors and fans have focused on basic statistics like points scored, batting average, or yards gained.
-But these raw counting stats can be misleading, as they don't account for the pace of play or the strength of the opposing team or consider the game situation.
+Most bettors and fans focus on basic stats: points scored, batting average, yards gained.
+But raw counting stats can be misleading because they don't account for pace of play, opponent strength, or game situation.

-Advanced bettors prefer efficiency metrics that measure a team's or player's per-possession or per-play effectiveness, adjusted for the opposition faced.
-Examples include points per possession in basketball, yards per play in football, and wRC+ (weighted runs created plus) in baseball.
-By focusing on efficiency over raw production, bettors can get a truer sense of a team's underlying performance level that is more predictive of future results.
+Advanced bettors prefer efficiency metrics that measure per-possession or per-play effectiveness, adjusted for the opposition faced.
+Think points per possession in basketball, yards per play in football, or wRC+ (weighted runs created plus) in baseball.
+Efficiency gives you a truer read on a team's actual performance level, and it's more predictive of future results.
+You can explore these metrics on our player analytics pages.

-One particularly useful team-level efficiency metric is Pythagorean expectation.
-Originally developed for baseball but now applied to other sports, this formula estimates a team's expected winning percentage based on the points they've scored and allowed.
+A useful team-level efficiency metric is Pythagorean expectation.
+Originally developed for baseball but now applied across sports, this formula estimates a team's expected winning percentage based on points scored and allowed.

-The insight behind Pythagorean expectation is that a team's point differential is often a better predictor of future performance than their actual win-loss record, which can be skewed by lucky wins in close games.
-Many bettors compare a team's actual record to their Pythagorean expectation to identify teams that have over- or under-performed relative to their underlying statistics and may be due for positive or negative regression.
+The idea is simple: a team's point differential is often a better predictor of future performance than their actual win-loss record, which can be skewed by lucky wins in close games.
+Bettors compare a team's actual record to their Pythagorean expectation to find teams that have over- or under-performed relative to their underlying stats and may be due for regression.

-Another important concept in advanced sports betting is the role of luck and random variance.
-Over a small sample of games, a team or player's results can be heavily influenced by factors outside their control, like the bounce of an oddly shaped ball or a referee's blown call.
+Luck and random variance play a bigger role than most bettors realize.
+Over a small sample, results can be heavily influenced by factors outside anyone's control — the bounce of an oddly shaped ball or a referee's blown call.

-Sharp bettors look to quantify this luck factor to identify teams whose recent results may not be sustainable.
-One common approach is to look at a team's record in close games, typically defined as games decided by one score or less.
-Since the outcome of close games is often determined by just a few key plays, teams that win a high percentage of close games are often benefiting from good fortune that is unlikely to continue.
-Conversely, teams that have lost a lot of nail-biters may be better than their record indicates and poised for positive regression.
+Sharp bettors try to quantify this luck factor to find teams whose recent results may not be sustainable.
+One common approach: look at a team's record in close games (decided by one score or less).
+Teams that win a high percentage of close games are often riding good fortune that won't continue.
+And teams that have lost a lot of nail-biters may be better than their record shows.

-Building an analytical sports betting model is a complex undertaking, but the core steps are:
+Building an analytical sports betting model is complex, but the core steps are:

 1. Gather relevant data: Collect and clean granular data on team and player performance, with an emphasis on efficiency metrics and adjusted for strength of schedule.